MateoBodon/mit_futuremakers_summer_2023-MateoBodon/Module_05_Artificial_Neural_Networks/README.md

 * Computed the accuracy of the model on a validation set, learning to gauge model performance.

 ## Challenging, interesting, or exciting aspects of today's assignment
+* It can be really challenging navigating through the notebooks with the large variety of concepts and terms presented.
 * Grasping the concept of backpropagation was initially tricky but after tome further reading it became more clear.
 * Working with various activation functions like sigmoid, softmax, and ReLU was an intriguing exercise.
 It was interesting to see how functions like these can help our models.